dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

     property for each link property and vice versa.
 -   The cardinality of a link property must be the same as the cardinality of the corresponding link value property.
+-   A cardinality on a property with a boolean value must be `owl:cardinality 1` or `owl:maxCardinality 1`.
 -   Each class must be a subclass of all the classes that are subject class constraints of the properties in its cardinalities.
 -   If it's a resource class, all its directly defined cardinalities